openSUSE/news-o-o/_posts/2010-04-19-people-of-opensuse-andrew-wafaa.markdown

-Just basing on recently watch movies as I genuinely couldn't choose and all time favourite - I'd have to say the trailer scene in Sex Drive.Â  I loved watching my wife and mother inlaw cringe!Â  I generally love all of Monty Python's work and most animated films, especially Dreamworks & Pixar.
+Just basing on recently watch movies as I genuinely couldn't choose and all time favourite - I'd have to say the trailer scene in Sex Drive.
+I loved watching my wife and mother inlaw cringe!
+I generally love all of Monty Python's work and most animated films, especially Dreamworks & Pixar.